LucasCosas/workshop-mlops-iot/README.md

 > WORKSPACE_PROD : PROD AML workspace
 > WORKSPACE_QA : QA AML workspace

-Last step before running the CD is editing the file /config/score.py.
+Last step before running the CD is editing the file /config/score.py and /config/scoreprod.py.
 The inference python opens the model and receives new data to make inferences, so we need to change the name of the deployed ML model.

+Go to the Repos blade again, locate the files and edit the line 14 of both files :
+> model_path = Model.get_model_path(model_name = 'iot_model')
+> Replace the score.py with the MODEL_NAME_QA value and the scoreprod.py with the MODEL_NAME_PROD value

 Finally, run the CD